MakePixelsWork/CoreBootstrap/README.md

 ### (Step 1 and 2 are only needed to install a newer version)

 The bolded **LESS|SASS** in these steps define the _less_ or _sass_ folder of filename you choose to implement.
 EXT defines the extension of the files, if applicable.
-I've chosen to include this naming convention in the entire CoreBootstrap structure, but you can of course choose other file name(s) for you transpiled CSS... ie simply styles.css.
+I've chosen to include this naming convention in the entire CoreBootstrap structure, but you can of course choose other file name(s) for you compiled CSS... ie simply styles.css.

 1. Copy new DIST files to versioned PUBLIC folder (x-x-x) in:
    - /template/public/fonts/font-awesome/x-x-x/